 The slip-on design makes it a bit difficult to put the shoes on—the collar has to grip your ankles snugly, and there's no elastic stretch to put on the shoe.
 However, once it's on, it's not going anywhere.
 Sadly, the lack of padding around the ankle means it may rub your feet raw (if you wear ankle socks).
 However, the snug fit makes up for it, and you'll be able to run, jump, and play without worrying about the shoes slipping off your feet.

-Price: Starting at $10, these are some of the best-priced shoes ON THE MARKET.
-No other shoes in this price range offers the same durability, quality, and excellence in design.
+Starting at $10, these are some of the best-priced shoes ON THE MARKET.
+No other shoes in this price range offer the same durability, quality, and excellence in design.
 If you're looking to save money on a good pair of shoes, definitely check these Tesla's out!

 • Sleek, lightweight, minimalist design that offers comfort and support